OSGeo/gdal/gdal/doc/source/drivers/raster/georaster.rst

    options is TRUE, that means that this option only need to be informed to force the Spatial Extent to remain as NULL.
-If EXTENTSRID is not informed the Spatial Extent geometry will be generated with the same SRID as the GeoGeoraster object.
+If EXTENTSRID is not informed the Spatial Extent geometry will be generated with the same SRID as the GeoRaster object.
 -  **EXTENTSRID**: SRID code to be used on the Spatial Extent geometry.
-   If the table/column has already a spatial extent, the value informed should be the same as the SRID on the Spatial Extent of the other existing GeoRaster.
+   If the table/column has already a spatial index, the value informed should be the same as the SRID on the Spatial Extents of the other existing GeoRaster objects, on which the spatial index is built.
 -  **OBJECTTABLE**: To create RDT as SDO_RASTER object inform TRUE otherwise, the default is FALSE and the RDT will be created as regular relational tables.
 That does not apply for Oracle version